Skip to main content

 The Configuration card adds Voting rules alongside the common sections:

 • Allow response editing — when on, participants can update their answers while the poll is open.
 Off makes responses final on submit.
+Auto-disabled when Encrypted upload is enabled.

 Quiz editor